Jim Leech Mastercard Foundation Fellowship on EntrepreneurshipJim Leech Mastercard Foundation Fellowship on Entrepreneurship

 Organizer: Dunin-Deshpande Queen’s Innovation Centre (DDQIC), Queen’s University

-Deadline: December 15, 2025 (in a month)
+Deadline: December 15, 2025

 The Jim Leech Mastercard Foundation Fellowship on Entrepreneurship is an 8-month, fully virtual program hosted by the Dunin-Deshpande Queen’s Innovation Centre (DDQIC) at Queen’s University.
 It is designed for African students and recent graduates who want to develop entrepreneurial skills, refine problem-solving ideas, and begin building impact-focused ventures.